Gabriele Rabel

 Gabriele Rabel (1880 – 27 August 1963) was an Austrian physicist and botanist.

 Biography

 Gabriele Rabel was born the youngest of three to a prosperous Viennese lawyer in 1880.

 Rabel studied under Richard Wettstein at the University of Vienna, studying plants.
 She went on to do experimental work on the color adaptation of certain low plants to their surroundings.
 Eventually moving on to studying theoretical physics in Leipzig and in Berlin with Albert Einstein and Max Planck, getting her P.hD. in physics for a thesis entitled "The Intensity of Certain Lines of the H-Spectrum as Dependent on Gas Pressure".
+Rabel's recollections of Planck have provided great insight into him as a lecturer.

-In 1923, she was diagnosed with manic depression and lived in a sanatorium for two years where she started studying philosophy, working with Hermann Keyserling and Rudolf Steiner.
+In 1923, Rabel was diagnosed with manic depression and lived in a sanatorium for two years where she started studying philosophy, working with Hermann Keyserling and Rudolf Steiner.